Buyer’s guide: high speed mobile broadband

 4G or 3G?

 4G mobile broadband deals are now available in the UK and seem like the obvious choice for anyone looking to get very fast mobile broadband.
-After all, it promises speeds up to 40Mb, and while this is optimistic people are achieving 20-30Mb on 4G devices.
+After all, it promises speeds up to 80Mb, and while this is optimistic users are comfortably achieving 20-30Mb on 4G devices.

 But you shouldn’t dismiss 3G just yet.
 Not only is it not the cheapest option, but to compete with 4G services some providers - notably Three - have been rolling out superfast 3G using a technology known as DC-HSDPA.

-Provided you have compatible equipment (many smartphones and dongles now support this standard) you can get 20Mb or more using this ultrafast 3G.
+Provided you have compatible equipment (many smartphones and dongles now support this standard) you can get upwards of 20Mb using this ultrafast 3G.